undefined.

 > (Left v',_) -> v ~?= v'

-> _ -> TestCase $ assertFailure "Error in raises"
+> _ -> TestCase $ assertFailure "Error in raises"and these tests:

 > test_badWhile :: Test